slowernews/wisdom-tldr/README.md

 You cannot give what you do not have, and the first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
 Then, and only then, will you be fully equipped and able to serve others to your fullest capacity.

+Pete and his wife pay their son for each mile he rides his bike (with interest on what he decides not to spend).
 -->

 HOWEVER, some people are not ready to have a mentor and accept your vision.